DedZago/StatisticalProcessMonitoring.jl/docs/src/theory.md

 ## Basic Terminology

-Control charts are pivotal tools for assessing process stability under SPM.
-According to [Woodall](https://www.tandfonline.com/doi/abs/10.1080/00224065.2000.11980013), control charts can be broadly categorized into Phase I and Phase II control charts.
+Control charts are fundamental tools for assessing process stability under the SPM framework.

-### Phase II Control Charts
-- **Objective**: Monitor deviations from the IC state as new data is collected.
+In the online (Phase II) setting, the process is monitored sequentially as new data is collected.
+The goal is to detect deviations from the in-control (IC) state as soon as possible.

 - **Monitoring Statistic**: Sequential calculation of a statistic $C_{t}$ for $t = 1, 2, \ldots$.
 An alarm is raised when $C_{t}$ falls outside the control limits $(\text{LCL}_t, \text{UCL}_t)$.
 - **Run Length (RL)**: represents the number of time points required for the monitoring procedure to signal an alarm, $\text{RL} = \inf\left\{ t > 0: C\\_{t} > \text{UCL}\\_{t} \text{ or } C\\_{t} < \text{LCL}\\_{t} \right\}$.